By Chantal Sundaram

 This is what Professor Precarious is about.
 It is also about who is to blame.

 The film does not shy away from the difficulties of building real solidarity between regular and precarious faculty within academic staff unions.
 But it also lands squarely on who is really to blame, and how to take them on.

-The film cites that the President of UAlberta earns $20,000.
+The film cites that the President of UAlberta earns 1.2 million a year while 45% of precarious academic staff earn $20,000.
 The lack of job security even for that low income is witnessed most starkly by one long-serving academic who attested: “I have reapplied for my job 70 times.”

 The beginning of the film focuses on the passion for teaching, why people do what they do despite being undervalued, from scientific fieldwork to theatre and dance.
 When they are lucky enough to be renewed, sometimes over and over for years, it is still one semester at a time, without any of the security that should come with the value extracted from their work — which generates tuition fees and government grants and ultimately benefits private employers with the quality education they provide.